-How the Lady Diana’s personal battle influenced the world?
+How did Lady Diana’s battle influence the world?

-During mid and late 90’s, after this news became public, a lot of cases of bulimic patients came up.
+During the mid and late 90s, after this news became public, a lot of cases of bulimic patients came up.
 Some people accused Lady Diana of having triggered an upscale of people becoming bulimic.

 As a matter of fact, it was because of Lady Diana that a lot of people came out and admitted their eating disorder.